simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 14 2025 2221 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 15-Mar 17 2025
+Radio Blackout Forecast for Mar 16-Mar 18 2025

-              Mar 15        Mar 16        Mar 17
+              Mar 16        Mar 17        Mar 18
 R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is an increased chance for M-class flaring (R1-R2, Minor-Moderate) on 15-17 Mar.
+Rationale: There is a chance for M-class flaring (R1-R2, Minor-Moderate) and a slight chance for X-class flares through 17 Mar.

 ```